hove-io/navitia_sdk_docs/docs/journey/android/releases/5.7.0/index.md

 - Fix bottom sheet scroll for walking instructions in guidance
 - Fix display of lines when a searched station is added to history
 - Fix departure and arrival field states
-- Fix display of line icon in a `SpannableString` in guidance
+- Fix display of line icon in an `SpannableString` in guidance

 #### Tasks
 - Add custom analytics events